ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Fairness within the Alternate Congestion Control Algorithm.

-In environments with multiple competing flows all using the same alternate congestion control algorithm, the proposal should explore how the capacity is shared among the competing flows.
+When multiple competing flows all using the same alternate congestion control algorithm, the proposal should explore how the capacity is shared among the competing flows.